naayaaa/Age-Gender-Pred/readme.md

 ## Contact

-Feel free to mail jingkuan.zhang@yale.edu for any pretrained weight or quetsions and bug report about this repo :)
+Feel free to mail jingkuan.zhang@yale.edu for any quetsions or bug report about this repo :)